emtee40/flash_windows_isos_on_linux/README.md

 It creates a bootable Windows USBs using the UEFI:NTFS bootloader created by pbatard.

 # Warning
-This is an beta release.
+This is a beta release.

 Tested with Windows 11 and Windows 10 official ISOs.